 Follow up this meeting with a letter confirming what action you are planning next.
 Provide a timeframe into when you anticipate you will be able to offer a full response.

-During your investigation, ensure that you keep evidence, this may include faulty equipment which should be taken out of service.
+During your house investigation, ensure that you keep evidence, this may include faulty equipment which should be taken out of service.
 You may need to photocopy records and other evidence and keep it in a safe place.

 If you need to take statements from Staff and/or others, ask them to write their statements in their own words.
 Grammar/Spelling is not important it is what they write which is key.